 How to Fix OnePlus 5T Camera Problems

-We’re seeing a lot of complaints about the OnePlus 5T camera.
+We’re seeing a few complaints about the OnePlus 5T camera.
 From photo quality, video recording, and the overall user experience inside the app.
-Then, the camera doesn’t play nice with a lot of apps, like Snapchat.
+The camera didn’t work with Snapchat when it first came out, but the company quickly fixed that issue.

 However, if you’re still having problems with the OnePlus 5T camera there are a few steps to take.
 For one, restart your phone.
 If it’s Snapchat, restart the app.
 If you still struggle with Snapchat try Settings > Application Manager or Apps > Snapchat > Clear Cached Data + Force Stop.
 This wipes out all the settings and might improve Snapchat.